jeroen-huizer-conclusion/MarkJS/README.md

 - Inserted element: control the tag that is inserted to highlight matches.
 - Search context: control the scope of where to mark text.
 - Refresh: Periodically refresh the matches your page.
+- Show Toggle Button: Show a button to toggle the markings on / off.
+- Caption: add a caption for the toggle button, for both an enabled / disabled states.
+- Icon: add a glyphicon class name as icon, for both enabled / disabled states.